 \subsubsection{Data Storage}

 In conventional FL, local model updates are generally transferred to the central aggregator and then stored, requiring more transferring cost and storage capacity.
-By incorporating blockchain for assisting FL, the data storage issue in the training process can be effectively ameliorated.
+By incorporating blockchain for assisting FL, the problem of data storage in the training process can be effectively ameliorated.
 To some extent, blockchain is a distributed ledger that can provide a secure, traceable, and immutable way to store data.
-All the training related data, including the local model updates, global model updates and reputation of the participates, are treated as the transactions of blockchain and needed to be verified by the miners.
-First only the validated data can be recorded in the newly generated block, and then the block will be added to a blockchain.
+All the data related to model training, including local model updates, global model updates and reputation of the participates, is treated as the transactions of blockchain and is needed to be verified by the miners.
+First, only the validated data can be recorded in the newly generated block, and then the block will be added to a blockchain.
 By this design, the data in distributed ledger is traceable and immutable, which means once the transaction is added to the blockchain, it is nearly impossible for any device to change the records.

 Current research is less concerned about the concrete structure of the blockchain in BCFL.
 The work in \cite{Sharma2020} describes details of the structure of the blocks in the blockchain used for FL.
 A block consists of a block header, which contains information such as model ID, data ID, timestamp and data types, and a block body, which holds model updates.